xmflsct/cloudflare-docs/content/ddos-protection/managed-rulesets/http/configure-api.md

 ## Example

 The following `PUT` example creates a new phase ruleset (or updates the existing one) for the `ddos_l7` phase at the zone level.
-The request includes several overrides to adjust the default behavior of the HTTP DDoS Attack Protection Managed Ruleset, appplicable to all incoming requests addressed at `example.com`.
+The request includes several overrides to adjust the default behavior of the HTTP DDoS Attack Protection Managed Ruleset.
 These overrides are the following:

 * All rules of the Managed Ruleset will use the `managed_challenge` action and have a sensitivity level of `medium`.
 * All rules tagged with `<TAG_NAME>` will have a sensitivity level of `low`.